UK lawmaker David Amess dies after being stabbed multiple times | DW | 15.10.2021

 "Let us remember him and what he did with his life," Health Minister Sajid Javid said, while calling Amess "a great man, a great friend and a great MP killed while fulfilling his democratic role."

+Irish Foreign Minister Simon Coveney called the stabbing a "shocking and tragic incident" while First Minister of Scotland Nicola Sturgeon said "this is awful beyond words."

-Former Conservative Prime Minister David Cameron tweeted: "Very alarming and worrying news reports coming from Leigh-on-Sea.
+Former Conservative Prime Minister David Cameron tweeted earlier in the day: "Very alarming and worrying news reports coming from Leigh-on-Sea.
 My thoughts and prayers are with Sir David Amess and his family."

 Labour Party leader Keir Starmer tweeted that it was "Horrific and deeply shocking news.
 Thinking of David, his family and his staff."